bcobo/SIRENA/doc/SIRENA.rst

 **2) Noise spectrum and weight matrices generation**

 In :ref:`gennoisespec`, data analysis is performed on a per-record basis.
-When events are detected within a record, this tool :ref:`finds <detect>` and filters them out, retaining only the pulse-free intervals whose size is determined by the input parameter :option:`intervalMinSamples` (the hidden input parameter :option:`pulse_length` further specifies the portion of the record rejected due to a detected pulse).
-In cases where no events are present, the record is divided into pulse-free intervals, the size of which is also controlled by this parameter.
+When pulses are detected within a record, this tool :ref:`finds <detect>` and filters them out, retaining only the pulse-free intervals whose size is determined by the input parameter :option:`intervalMinSamples` (the hidden input parameter :option:`pulse_length` further specifies the portion of the record rejected due to a detected pulse).
+In cases where no pulses are present, the record is divided into pulse-free intervals, the size of which is also controlled by this parameter :option:`intervalMinSamples`.

-Once the pulse-free intervals have been defined, a long noise interval is built by putting together these pulse-free intervals in order to calculate the noise baseline.
-Moreover, if :option:`rmNoiseInterval` = yes the noise intervals whose standard deviation is too high are discarded.
+Once the pulse-free intervals have been defined, a long noise interval is constructed by aggregating these pulse-free intervals in order to calculate the noise baseline.
+Additionally, if :option:`rmNoiseInterval` = *yes*, the noise intervals with excessively high standard deviation are discarded.

-On one hand, the tool calculates the FFT of the non-discarded pulse-free intervals (over the unfiltered data) and averages them.
-Only a specific number of intervals (input parameter :option:`nintervals`) will be used.
+On one hand, the tool computes the FFT of the non-discarded pulse-free intervals (over the unfiltered data) and averages them.
+Only a specific number of intervals (input parameter :option:`nintervals`) will be utilized.
 The noise spectrum density is stored in the *NOISE* and *NOISEALL* HDUs in the *noise data* file.

 ::